| Upkeep and Maintenance An ounce of prevention will go a long way toward keeping

 colored red, water is seeping through from the tank.
 If

+it is leaking, you should replace the tank ball.
 To help prevent clogs, fit all your tubs and shower

 drains with a strainer that catches hair and soap chips,

+and clean the strainer regularly.
 Do not rinse fats or cooking oils down the kitchen

 sink.
 Liquid fats solidify in the cold pipes and create

+clogs.
 Avoid using caustic liquid drain openers (like Drano

 or Liquid Plumber) on a drain that is completely